mobizt/ESP32-Mail-Client/README.md

 ## Features

-Support Email sending with or without attachment through IMAP server.
+* Support Email sending with or without attachment through IMAP server.

-Working with SD card allows large file attachment supported.
+* Working with SD card allows large file attachment supported.

-Support Email reading (fetch) with or without attachment doqnloads.
+* Support Email reading (fetch and search modes) with or without attachment doqnloads.

-Support large attachment download using SD card.
+* Support large attachment download using SD card.

-Message text and its header are able to download and save to SD card.
+* Message text and its header are able to download and save to SD card.

-Support Email message fetch and search using IMAP command as in RFC 3501 (depending on IMAP server implementation).
+* Support Email message fetch and search using IMAP command as in RFC 3501 (depending on IMAP server implementation).